lumingyu0423/edk2-MSM8998/README.md

 Basic edk2 implementation for msm8998, heavily based on lumingyu0423:s work with some really small modifications and added devices.

+Beware of bugs, broken framebuffers and noob mistakes on code!

 Currenly supported devices:

 OnePlus 5 and 5T (cheeseburger, dumpling)